 Anime & Manga

-- Rei Ayanami from Neon Genesis Evangelion Rei is very introverted and surprisingly deeply emotional.
+- Rei Ayanami is very introverted and surprisingly deeply emotional.
 Despite seemingly being emotionless, she always makes sure others know in some way she cares.
 Rei is intuitive about others emotions are nearly always right.
 Rei is orderly or OCD the jury still out on this but.
+Others have argued that she is an ISTJ.

 - Bruce Banner is the legendary Hulk in The Avengers movies and a true INFJ.
 Bruce tends to be moody, self-involved, and very hard on himself.
 He is naturally brilliant and instead of using that to his own benefits, he works for the good of others in whatever way he can.
 He always puts others before himself.